The Biggest Aluminum Producers of 2018

 Its primary aluminum assets include the Shandong Aluminum Company, Pingguo Aluminum Company, Shanxi Aluminum Plant and the Lanzhou Aluminum Plant.

-The company's primary aluminum smelters are located in Canada (8 smelters), Cameroon, France, Iceland, Norway, and the Middle East.
+The miner has fallen in and out of the top three over the years given cost reductions and productivity improvements.
+The company's primary aluminum smelters are located in Canada, Cameroon, France, Iceland, Norway, and the Middle East.

-China Hongqiao, which only first showed up on the list of the world's ten largest aluminum producers in 2010, continued to rise up the list in 2014.
+China Hongqiao, which only first showed up on the list of the world's ten largest aluminum producers in 2010, remains at the top of the list for 2018.

 Output growth has been driven by capacity expansions and acquisitions, which have provided China Hongqiao with the largest aluminum production capacity in China.

 China's largest private aluminum producer was founded in 1994 and is headquartered in Zouping, Shandong.
 China Hongqiao Group Limited is a subsidiary of China Hongqiao Holdings Limited.

 Nalco (India) 2.1 mmt